Car Dealership Marketing Playbook 2026

 Stop Spending Before You Know What You’re Pushing

-Wasted ad spend almost always starts before the first campaign goes live.
-It starts when a store doesn’t know which units need to move, which buyers it actually serves, and whether the CRM and BDC can handle the volume that marketing creates.
-Fix the foundation first.
+Wasted ad spend almost always starts before a single dollar hits a platform.
+It starts when a store doesn’t know which units need to move, which buyers it actually serves, or whether the CRM and BDC can absorb the volume that good marketing creates.

 Practical rule: If a segment sits too long, change the price, change the message, or change the mix.
 Don’t keep bidding on a losing hand.